About · v2.0 · July 2026

 On this site

-This site carries no analytics, no cookies, no advertising, and no tracking.
-The static pages load no third-party resources.
+This site uses no cookies, no advertising, and no cross-site tracking, and loads no third-party resources.
+The only measurement is Vercel’s privacy-friendly web analytics: cookieless, first-party, aggregate page counts with no personal data and no fingerprinting.
 It is hand-built HTML.
-This is a positioning claim as much as a technical choice: a site arguing for emergence-optimised technology should not itself extract from its readers.
+This is a positioning claim as much as a technical choice: a site arguing for emergence-optimised technology should collect as little as it can from its readers.

 Typography is the system serif stack (Iowan Old Style / Palatino / Georgia).
 The hand-built SVG illustrations are licensed under Creative Commons BY-SA 4.0 alongside the text of this site, with attribution to Cobus Kok.
-The underlying source lives as Markdown and will be released as a public repository after v1.1.
+The underlying source lives as Markdown and is planned for release as a public repository.